 The Challenges with Marijuana

-So far, nine states including California have legalized recreational marijuana.
+So far, nine states, including California, have legalized recreational marijuana.
 Cannabis for medicinal use has been approved in 31 states.
 A dozen other states allow its use for specific medical conditions.
 A number of other states are putting the issue on the ballot in upcoming elections.
-So, driving under the influence of marijuana is becoming a more pressing concern for law enforcement officials across the country.
+So, driving under the influence of marijuana is becoming a more pressing concern for law enforcement officials nationwide.

-In Canada, the government is planning to provide police with roadside saliva tests to detect marijuana.
+In Canada, the government plans to provide police with roadside saliva tests to detect marijuana.
 This device is still awaiting final approval from that country’s Justice Department.
-Once in use, officers will simply be able to swab the driver’s mouth to test for THC in their saliva.
+Once in use, officers can swab the driver’s mouth to test for THC in their saliva.
 States where marijuana has been legal for a few years, like Colorado, have seen sharp increases in fatal DUI crashes involving marijuana.
-But, industry analysts say that such data is inaccurate as it relies on blood tests to detect THC.
-The problem with THC is that it can remain detectable in the blood stream for days or weeks.
+But, industry analysts say such data is inaccurate as it relies on blood tests to detect THC.
+The problem with THC is that it can remain detectable in the bloodstream for days or weeks.

 While using marijuana recreationally is legal in California, it is still illegal to operate a vehicle while under the influence of marijuana – just like it’s illegal to drive under the influence of alcohol.
-Drivers who do so, in addition to facing criminal charges, could also be held financially responsible for the injuries, damages and losses sustained by victims.
-Our California personal injury lawyers hope this Breathalyzer device serves as a tool for law enforcement to remove dangerous and impaired drivers off our roadways.
+In addition to facing criminal charges, drivers who do so could also be held financially responsible for the injuries, damages and losses sustained by victims.
+Our personal injury lawyers in California hope this Breathalyzer device is a tool for law enforcement to remove dangerous and impaired drivers off our roadways.